jimmerioles/bitcoin-currency-converter-php/README.md

 A simple, lightweight, extensible and fast bitcoin to currency converter and vice versa based on current exchange rates from your chosen provider: Coinbase, Coindesk, Bitpay and etc.

 ## Features
-* Convert Bitcoin to any currency (ISO 4217 fiat or another cryptocurrency).
+* Convert Bitcoin to any currency (ISO 4217 fiat or another cryptocurrency)
-* Convert any currency (ISO 4217 fiat or another cryptocurrency) to Bitcoin.
+* Convert any currency (ISO 4217 fiat or another cryptocurrency) to Bitcoin
-* Supports different exchange rates providers: Coinbase, Coindesk, Bitpay.
+* Supports different exchange rates providers: Coinbase, Coindesk, Bitpay
-* Baked-in caching with default filesystem (PSR16 compliant, swappable with your own or your framework's).
+* Baked-in caching (PSR16 compliant, swappable with your own or your framework's)
-* Everything is swappable and extensible.

 ## Install